 Be Who You Are - Nick was born in a boy's body, but has always felt like a girl inside.
 Nick's family supports him when he says he no longer wants to be called a boy or dress like a boy; "Always remember to be who you are Nick.
 Remember that we love you, and we are so proud of you."
 Nick's parents find a group for families like theirs.
 With their support, Nick expresses a desire to be addressed as "she," and then to be named "Hope."
 Based on the author's experiences with her children. - Amazon

 10,000 Dresses - Every night, Bailey dreams about magical dresses: dresses made of crystals and rainbows, dresses made of flowers, dresses made of windows. . . .
 Unfortunately, when Bailey's awake, no one wants to hear about these beautiful dreams.
 Quite the contrary.
 "You're a BOY!"
 Mother and Father tell Bailey.
 "You shouldn't be thinking about dresses at all."
 Then Bailey meets Laurel, an older girl who is touched and inspired by Bailey's imagination and courage.
 In friendship, the two of them begin making dresses together.
 And Bailey's dreams come true! - Amazon

 Recess in the library just got better!
 Under the new stand up workstations there is a pull out step (choirs sing now).
 My most sincere thanks to the "step up" team for your creative design, carpentry skills, and construction!
 The final product is exactly what I envisioned for all students to have safe access to all library workstations.
 Check out Isa!

+I am proud to be a librarian!
 We have created an amazing space for 21st century learners to learn and explore.
 The library is here to welcome all curious learners!

 Today, during one of my many "teacher scans", I spied: